 Menorca has no shortage of lighthouses, and the most picturesque is the Favaritx Lighthouse in the S’Albufera d’es Grau natural park.
 If one lighthouse wins me over during my 5 days in Menorca, this is it.

-Set on a rocky promontory, its black-and-white striped tower stands out as it climbs into the sky.
+Set on a rocky promontory, the black-and-white striped tower of this early 20th-century beacon stands out as it climbs into the sky.

 The capital of Menorca, Mahon is home to everything from a gin distillery to a fish market and one of the largest natural harbors in the world.

 After a walk through the city, I board a boat to see Mahon from the water.
 The colorful houses look bright from the Mediterranean, and the cloud formations seem to dance in the sky as the boat goes by.

 There’s a lot more to this island than I’ve seen, but these experiences from my Menorca itinerary will stay with me long after I’ve left the Balearic Islands.